ArfanAbir/Nazrul-Portfolio/README.md

 #Project Name: Employee Presence Insights

 I did this project when I completed my Google Data Analytics Professional Course.
 I got the data from one of my mentor's own research from a company.
+I have created this project using Power BI

 In this project I have created the dashoard for the HR and Admin personel so that they could easily
 1) indentify the employees Presence and Absent